jennguyen1/nhuyhoa/_posts/2015-08-01-Subsetting-With-dplyr.md

 Helper functions such as `matches()`, `starts_with()`, and `ends_with()` are perhaps the most powerful feature of the select function.
 For example, let's start with extracting the pretest score columns.

-See the [regular expression post][regex_link]{:target="blank"} for more on regex.
 Notice that this method is generic (no matter what the pretest number it will qualify) and reuseable.

 {% highlight r %}
 # use matches to find all pretest score columns